 It was already getting warm when we reached Shepherd Pass trail head.
 We unloaded the car and started getting ready.
 We (unwisely) convinced Corinne to dump her sleeping pad in an effort to shave off a few more grams.
 The trail starts up Symmes creek canyon, crossing the creek a few times before it starts steeply going up switchbacks up to the saddle.
 It was very hot and I sauntered my way up to the saddle.
 Corinne and Tomas were ahead of me but I couldn’t see them.
 From the saddle the trail descends into Shepherd creek canyon going down a few hundred feet to Mahogany Flats.
 Corinne and Tomas were waiting for me by a small stream in a nice shaded spot.
 Corinne actually came back up the trail looking for me.
 Thankfully she also brought some water with her, I was parched.

 We had initially thought we would be able to get up Shepherd Pass on Friday itself and setup camp there.
 But that plan was not going to work at our current pace so we decided to go up to Anvil camp and re-access there if we could continue any further.
 From Mahogany flats, it felt a very long way away with a whole lot of mountain to climb and the heat wasn’t letting up.
-The trail had been wiped out a few years prior a little prior to Anvil camp and it required a detour which wasn’t fun.
+The trail had been wiped out a few years ago near Anvil camp and it required a detour which wasn’t fun.

 Once we were back on the trail it became nice and shaded, a much needed respite from the sun as we entered Anvil camp.
 We took a short break and headed onwards towards the “Pothole” where we found a nice place to camp for the night.
 After setting up the tent we had a nice dinner before calling it a night.
 We were packed like sardines in the tent which made it quite uncomfortable.
 Corinne regretted not getting her sleeping pad and mine got punctured overnight which added to the miserable experience.